ThomasLee03/CS506-Project-Midterm-Report-and-Presentation/README.md

 - **Convolutional Autoencoders**: Using a pre-trained or custom-trained convolutional autoencoder to impute missing pixels could benefit complex patterns, learning image-specific features that improve imputation accuracy.

 Each of these techniques could provide unique advantages in handling specific types of corruption or structures within images.
 My goal is to evaluate and compare these methods in terms of both visual quality and quantitative metrics like PSNR and SSIM to identify the most effective imputation strategies for image restoration.

-In addition, I plan to experiment with more realistic images, as these typically lack the large blank spaces present in my current dataset.
-This adjustment could minimize artifacts such as rainbow scattering or white spots, which are more prominent in images with empty backgrounds.

 To improve user interaction, I also aim to enhance my application’s functionality by allowing clients to manually select regions they wish to mark as "corrupted."
 This feature would give users control over which areas they want to visualize as restored.
 For instance, a user could select a lamppost in an image as the corrupted area and observe how Total Variation (TV) inpainting or other methods attempt to “remove” or restore that region.